My IPhone # 503 351-7082

 Watch out for Gutter Contractors pushing steel gutters!

 Why not steel?
 Depending on how frequently you had your gutters cleaned out steel gutters will last between 10 to 20 years before the metal has become so rusty that it has holes through the bottom and cause nasty rust stains as well.
 The steel downspouts those Gutter Contractors use are even worse.
 They are prone to clog easily and are noisy for hours after the rain has stopped; drip, drip, drip ...............
-Steel can be detected with a simple magnet test, since steel is the only metal that will attract a magnet.
+Steel can be detected with a simple magnet test, since the iron in steel is the only metal that will attract a magnet.
 This issue is very important, since rusty steel gutters accounts for over 75% of the need for gutter replacement.
 Gutters detaching from the house is the second leading cause, and here is a common example of that problem.

 There are more details on this issue at the top of my #2 FAQ web page.

 Why do I need to worry about these issues?
 Sadly most businessmen focus more on maximizing their profit margin over client service.
 They're relying on Homeowners not networking and just rely on advertising to reach new clients to snow.
-They see building codes and the CCB as a thorn in their side.
+They see Building Codes and the CCB as a thorn in their side.
 Not as minimal recommendations like I do.
 Giving little to no thought of how they would like to be treated by other Contractors working on their own home.
 Steel for gutters is pushed because it is a little cheaper metal and offers them planned obsolescence for more repeat business.

 What is even funnier is how if they were the actual installer doing the work like I am; to lift those heavier steel gutters and struggle with driving in those 7" nail spikes while holding the gutter up on top of a 2 story ladder they would not work with steel.
 They are only slick talking salesmen that cannot be trusted.